Hi, we’re Craig and Linda, the two Kiwis behind the Indie Travel Podcast. Since February 2006 we’ve been travelling around the world.

 Craig’s carrying a 13″ MacBookPro and an iPhone 6.
 Linda has a MacBook Air and an iPhone 5.
 We prefer the Apple workflow to what we used to do on a PC and do recommend them.

 The site runs on WordPress which is a content management system.
-WordPress is free and opensource and takes very little work to install, especially if you use Bluehost and their automatic installer to get started with.
+WordPress is free and opensource and takes very little work to install.
+If you need help setting up a blog, check out our other company, Performance Foundry.

 Using this site is governed by the terms of service, viewable here.